kflagg/kflagg.github.io/_pages/portfolio.md

 an online video-based intervention could reduce stigma around discussing suicide and mental health among college students at a university in Montana.
-Participants were assigned to one of two treatment groups or to a control group, and completed a questionnaire before viewing a video and then again two weeks later.
+Participants were assigned to one of two treatment groups or to a control group, and completed a questionnaire before viewing a video and then completed the same questionnaire again two weeks later.
 The videos viewed by the treatment groups were based upon an acclaimed theatre program in which local high school and college students discussed their experiences with depression and suicidal ideation, and the questionnaire included the Self-Stigma of Seeking Help survey instrument.

 #### Services Provided